Terms of Business

 “Business Day”; a day (other than a Saturday, Sunday or a public holiday) when banks in London are open for business.

-“Confidential Information”; information that is proprietary or confidential and is either clearly labeled as such or identified as Confidential Information in clause 10.1.
+“Confidential Information”; information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 10.1.

 “Control” has the meaning given in section 1124 of the Corporation Tax Act 2010 and the term “Controlled” will be construed accordingly;